DevOps-Sad-people/itu-minitwit/report/4-reflection.md

 ### [Nic] Transition from docker compose to docker swarm (networking problems).
 Transitioning onto multiple machines with docker swarm came with multiple obstacles.

 **[Seb/Nick] Docker compose versioning problem (moving to stack)**.

-First, the docker compose version that supporst `docker stack deploy` is a legacy version of docker.Second the there is a difference in the features and syntax supported which caused some probelms.
-The `docker stack` does not take `build`, `container_name` and `depend_on` into consideration.
-So we had to rewrite the compose scripts to make them compatiple with docker stack.
+Firstly, the docker compose version that supports `docker stack deploy` is a legacy version of docker, and there is a difference in the features and syntax supported which caused some problems.
+The `docker stack` does not take `build`, `container_name` and `depend_on` into consideration, and also handles unnamed volumes differently.
+Therefore, we had to rewrite the compose scripts to make them compatible with docker stack.
+One of the biggest change that also resulted from this is that from this point on, we had to build the configuration files of each service into Docker images, and publish them to our DigitalOcean registry.
+This came with several complications, such as automatically building images in our workflows during deployment, and ensuring correct versioning/tagging for each image, since publishing all images in every deployment would take a lot of resources and time.
+This change also solved another one of our problems: previously, we manually copied all configuration files onto the server using `scp`, which made every deployment error prone.

-Second, the swarm nodes were able to communicate with each other, but self-instantiated virtual networks defined in the docker-compose file, did not propagate to worker nodes, leaving application containers unable to contact the database, and prometheus unable to collect monitoring events.
+Secondly, the swarm nodes were able to communicate with each other, but self-instantiated virtual networks defined in the docker-compose file, did not propagate to worker nodes, leaving application containers unable to contact the database, and prometheus unable to collect monitoring events.
 To accommodate the issue, we destroyed and redeployed new virtual machines, and this time used the VPC IP address to define the IP address of the manager node.
 This meant that workers are referring to the manager using the virtual network layer, and solved the communication issue.

-### [G/Z] scp files onto server and then deployment (Discuss ups/downs)
-    - You can destroy the prod environment with wrong files/wrong docker compose

-### [G/Z] Transition from config files to docker images (Tagging docker containers)
+### [G/Z] Logging issues (ELK logging resource heavy + too many fields + all fields were indexed, Filebeat on all swarm nodes)

+The initial deployment of our logging stack was quite problematic, as Elasticsearch turned out to be very resource heavy, consuming almost ~60-80% CPU at times (before introducing logging, it was ~10% at peak load), and also taking all available RAM.
+We tackled this in two ways:
+- We scaled the droplets vertically, giving them more resources, as previously discussed.
+This was necessary because the stack has larger minimal resource requirements than what we had.
+- We introduced Logstash filters, which dramatically decreased the number of fields indexed by Elasticsearch, lowering its resource consumption greatly.

+We also encountered another issue with Filebeat, after switching to Docker Swarm.
+We found that one Filebeat instance needs to run on each node, because every instance needs direct access to read the containers' log files.
+This was solved by introducing global replication for not only the Minitwit application, but for Filebeat as well.

 ### [Seb/Nick] Large amount of features cloging up in staging (Impossible to migrate to production)